minh-tran6/AlgoGame/README.md

 ### Notes
 1. We could not optimize the app to look nice on higher resolutions due to time constraints.
-Please use the default resolution
+Please use the default resolution and portrait only
 2. Sort game challenges: Due to time constraints the position of the dropped tile will be off a bit